CorentinMre/ISENpy/README.md

 ```

-## Example for get your shool report
+## Example for get your school report

 ```python